docker/docs/language/nodejs/develop.md

 We pass the `--build` flag so Docker will compile our image and then starts it.

-If all goes will you should see something similar:
+If all goes well you should see something similar:

   ![node-compile](images/node-compile.png){:width="800px"}